keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

 b2) For **JBoss-based** Keycloak backend containers, you can run the tests like this:

-  `mvn -Pcache-server-infinispan,auth-servers-crossdc-jboss,auth-server-wildfly -Dtest=*.crossdc.* -pl testsuite/integration-arquillian/tests/base clean install`
+  `mvn -Pcache-server-infinispan,auth-servers-crossdc-jboss,auth-server-wildfly -Dtest=org.keycloak.testsuite.crossdc.**.*Test -pl testsuite/integration-arquillian/tests/base clean install`

 *note: 'cache-server-infinispan' can be replaced by 'cache-server-jdg'*